 References

-Nollan, R., Fineout-Overholt, E., & Stephenson, P. (2005).
-Asking compelling clinical questions.
-In: B. M. Melnyk & E. Fineout Overholt (Eds.), Evidence-based practice in nursing & healthcare: a guide to best practice (pp. 25-37).
-Philadelphia: Lippincott Williams & Wilkins.
-(UH Manoa Hamilton RT42 .M44 2005)
+Fineout-Overholt, E., & Stillwell, S. B. (2015).
+Asking compelling, clinical questions.
+In: B. M. Melnyk & E. Fineout-Overholt (Eds.), Evidence-based practice in nursing & healthcare: A guide to best practice (3rd ed., pp. 24-39).
+Wolters Kluwer.
+(UH Manoa Hamilton RT42 .M44 2015)

 Questions are generated by triggers that occur when encountering a problem that cannot be answered or when you realize that your knowledge base needs to address a practice issue.
 Triggers generally generate two types of questions.